Wilson and No. 14 North Carolina host South Carolina Upstate - WTOP News

 Chapel Hill, North Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 14 North Carolina hosts South Carolina Upstate after Caleb Wilson scored 20 points in North Carolina’s 81-61 win over the Georgetown Hoyas.
+BOTTOM LINE: No. 14 North Carolina takes on South Carolina Upstate after Caleb Wilson scored 20 points in North Carolina’s 81-61 win against the Georgetown Hoyas.

-The Tar Heels are 6-0 in home games.
-North Carolina is 2-1 when it wins the turnover battle and averages 11.0 turnovers per game.
+The Tar Heels have gone 6-0 in home games.
+North Carolina is 7-1 in games decided by 10 points or more.

-The Spartans have gone 1-4 away from home.
-South Carolina Upstate is 2-3 when it wins the turnover battle and averages 11.6 turnovers per game.
+The Spartans are 1-4 on the road.
+South Carolina Upstate scores 79.7 points and has outscored opponents by 9.8 points per game.

-North Carolina averages 8.0 made 3-pointers per game, 1.9 more made shots than the 6.1 per game South Carolina Upstate gives up.
-South Carolina Upstate averages 8.0 made 3-pointers per game this season, 1.7 more made shots on average than the 6.3 per game North Carolina gives up.
+North Carolina averages 8.0 made 3-pointers per game, 1.9 more made shots than the 6.1 per game South Carolina Upstate allows.
+South Carolina Upstate has shot at a 45.6% clip from the field this season, 8.8 percentage points above the 36.8% shooting opponents of North Carolina have averaged.

 TOP PERFORMERS: Luka Bogavac averages 1.9 made 3-pointers per game for the Tar Heels, scoring 12.2 points while shooting 32.7% from beyond the arc.
 Wilson is shooting 53.1% and averaging 19.6 points.

-Jafeth Martinez is averaging 4.9 points, 5.5 rebounds and 2.1 blocks for the Spartans.
-Mason Bendinger is averaging 16.7 points over the last 10 games.
+Carmelo Adkins is shooting 42.0% from beyond the arc with 2.6 made 3-pointers per game for the Spartans, while averaging 14.7 points and 5.4 rebounds.
+Mason Bendinger is shooting 53.2% and averaging 16.7 points over the past 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.